 Why Travel in a motorhome?

 Travelling in a motorhome offers freedom like no other.
 With a generator on board and propane to fuel cooking appliances, you can enjoy nature wherever you please.
 Camping beside a lake, finding comfort in staying overnight in a rest stop parking lot, you have the comforts of home.

 Luxury home or cottage prices are on the rise, and you don’t have to be stuck to the same location.
 Motorhomes are fully contained or self-sufficient which allows you to stay overnight in remote locations.
 Experience new cities as a local, see what you want rather than limited by a tour operator.
 Avoid dirty, noisy hotels, overbooked hotels.

-The Ford chassis with V10 engine is a reliable motorhome chassis that rarely has problems, if it does simply see your nearest Ford dealer.
+The Ford chassis is a reliable motorhome chassis that rarely has problems, if it does simply see your nearest Ford dealer.
 We provide a Ford maintenance schedule with purchase to know when to service your vehicle to avoid road surprises.

 Show your respect for nature